The angelica, Angelica archangelica, is a biennial aromatic plant that is fantastic in every way.

 The seeds are also used in traditional digestive liqueurs, such as Vespetrò from the Italian Alps.

-You can make a digestive angelica wine by macerating 50 g of seeds in 1 litre of white wine for three days.
+You can make angelica wine with digestive properties by macerating 50 g of seeds in 1 litre of white wine for three days.
 Drink in moderation, of course!

 Contraindications and warnings

 That said, precautions are necessary to ensure a positive experience.
-Due to its potential abortifacient effects, it must be avoided during pregnancy.
-However, it is safe during breastfeeding and is even considered a galactagogue (promoting lactation), often found in herbal teas designed for this purpose.
+Given its potential abortifacient effects, it should be avoided during pregnancy.
+However, it is safe to use while breastfeeding.
+In fact, it is one of the galactogenic plants (those that promote lactation) found in teas designed for this purpose.

-Among the active compounds in angelica are furocoumarins, which are photosensitising—meaning they can trigger allergic reactions to sunlight.
-Fortunately, these compounds are poorly soluble in water, so they are less present in infusions.
-The risk of photosensitivity is low but still possible.
+Among the active compounds in angelica are furocoumarins, which are photosensitising—meaning they can cause an allergic reaction to light.
+Fortunately, these compounds are poorly soluble in water, so they are rarely present in infusions.
+The risk of photosensitivity is low but exists.
 Avoid prolonged sun exposure immediately after consuming angelica.

-Be cautious: if you are unsure whether a plant is angelica, take the time to identify it correctly.
-Confusion with wild angelica is less concerning, as it is also edible and has similar therapeutic properties.
-However, mistaking it for water hemlock (Cicuta virosa) would be, as expected, fatal.
-Be extremely vigilant!
+Be cautious if you are unsure whether you are dealing with an angelica plant.
+There is a risk of confusion with wild angelica—which is not too serious, as it is potentially edible and has similar therapeutic properties.
+However, confusing it with water hemlock (Cicuta virosa) would, as expected, be fatal.
+Be very vigilant!